 On November 30, 2012, we entered into our \$25.0 millionRevolving Credit Facility with Wells Fargo Bank, National Association.
-On the same date, we repaid all debt outstanding under the Old Credit Facility using borrowings from the new Revolving Credit Facility.
+On the same date, we repaid all debt outstanding under the Old Credit Facility using borrowings from the Revolving Credit Facility.
 In connection with the repayment of debt outstanding under our Old Credit Facility, the Old Credit Facility was terminated.
 As a result of the repayment of outstanding debt and the termination of the Old Credit Facility, we recorded a \$1.7 million loss on extinguishment of debt to write off the unamortized loan origination fees.
-As of December 29, 2013 we had \$6.0 million of outstanding indebtedness under our new Revolving Credit Facility.
+As of December 28, 2014 we had \$8.8 million of outstanding indebtedness under our Revolving Credit Facility.
 Our Revolving Credit Facility will mature on November 30, 2017.

-Under our Revolving Credit Facility, we may request to increase the size of our Revolving Credit Facility by up to \$25.0 million, in minimum principal amounts of \$5.0 million or the remaining amount of the \$25.0 million if less than \$5.0 million (the "Incremental Revolving Loan"), which Incremental Revolving Loan will be effective after 10 days written notice to the agent.
+Under our Revolving Credit Facility, we may request to increase the size of ourRevolving Credit Facility by up to \$25.0 million, in minimum principal amounts of \$5.0 million or the remaining amount of the \$25.0 million if less than \$5.0 million (the "Incremental Revolving Loan"), which Incremental Revolving Loan will be effective after 10 days written notice to the agent.
 In the event that any of the lenders fund the Incremental Revolving Loan, the terms and provisions of the Incremental Revolving Loan will be the same as under our Revolving Credit Facility.

 Borrowings under the Revolving Credit Facility generally bear interest at a variable rate based upon our election, of (i) the base rate (which is the highest of prime rate, federal funds rate plus 0.5% or one month LIBOR) plus 1%, or (ii) LIBOR, plus, in either case, an applicable margin based on our consolidated total lease adjusted leverage ratio (as defined in the Revolving Credit Facility agreement).
 Our Revolving Credit Facility also requires payment for commitment fees that accrue on the daily unused commitment of the lender at the applicable margin, which varies based on our consolidated total lease adjusted leverage ratio.
-As of December 29, 2013 our interest rate was 1.92%.
-The revolving line of credit also requires compliance with a fixed charge coverage ratio, a lease adjusted leverage ratio and certain non-financial covenants.
+As of December 28, 2014 our interest rate was 1.92%.
+In addition, the revolving line of credit requires compliance with a fixed charge coverage ratio, a lease adjusted leverage ratio and certain non-financial covenants as well places certain restrictions on the payment of dividends and distributions.
+Under the Revolving Credit Facility, Chuy's may declare and make dividend payments so long as (i) no default or event of default has occurred and is continuing or would result therefrom and (ii) immediately after giving effect to any such dividend payment, on a pro forma basis, the lease adjusted leverage ratio is at least .50 less than the ratio required to be maintained at such time.

-As of December 29, 2013, we were in compliance with all covenants under our Revolving Credit Facility.
+As of December 28, 2014, we were in compliance with all covenants under our Revolving Credit Facility.
 Based on our capital expenditure plans, contractual commitments and cash flow from operations, we expect to be able to comply with these covenants in the near and long term.